Secure Events

 Only relevant activity links are displayed for each event detail.

-• If relevant, the Captures button links to Captures.
-See also: Quick Link to Captures from Runtime Events.
+• If relevant, click the Captures button.
+For more information, see Quick Link to Captures from Runtime Events.

 • If set up in the associated policy, a View Runbook link or button connects your company’s procedure documents.
 The image below shows how it may appear as a single button or under Respond, depending how many actions have been enabled.